kkrull/javascript-sandbox/Readme.md

 The simplest approach with third party libraries is to check them in to version control along with source files and reference these files like any other source file.

+[Webjars](http://www.webjars.org/documentation) can be configured for Maven projects (see "Servlet 3" section) in order to manage client-side dependencies in a similar fashion to how server-side dependencies are managed.
+There's also a [sample project](https://github.com/webjars/sample-jetty_war) to help you get started.

+While this looks like a good idea for the long-term, it will add more complexity than is initially warranted for small projects.

 ## Items to explore

 - How to get our hands on source for other libraries: explicitly declare in script tags, or use webjars?